-Rochester Skip Mart (Irving gas station) free doggie ice cream cones:
+Rochester Skip Mart (Irving gas station) with $1 doggie ice cream cones:

 - “Downtown” Rochester look for the Irving gas station (only gas station in town)

 - At the side window off of Bethel Mountain Rd., you can order ice cream “creemees”.
-I highly recommend getting one and if you ask, they will give you a free one for your pup!
+I highly recommend getting one and if you ask, they will give you a $1 cup for your pup!

 (1-2 hour RT, semi-easy hike, beautiful western views)

 - Drive north on Rt 100 to Warren (12 miles from cabin)

 - Go left (west) on Lincoln Gap Rd. to summit and park (4 mls)

 - Park and hike south on Long Trail for 1 ½ miles to ledge.